AbyssalSoda/obsidian-quick-arrange/README.md

 ## Quick Arrange Functionality

 **Current Functionality:**
-- Allow users to drag and drop files between folders when sorting.
+- Allows users to drag and drop files between folders when sorting.
-- Allow users to drag and drop folders and their contents when sorting to other folders.
+- Allows users to drag and drop folders and their contents when sorting to other folders.
+- Allows users to customize drag & drop - as well as hover colors
+- Allows dual functionality between Obsidian and Quick Arrange drag and drop
 - All other native Bartender functionality.

 #### Planned Removal: